andrasq/node-restiq/Readme.md

 Overview
 --------

-An web service responds to requests sent to pathname-like addresses ("routes").
+A web service responds to requests sent to pathname-like addresses ("routes").
 The server extracts the request parameters, looks up the computation associated with the route, runs it, and returns the generated response.